 Coconut flour is incredibly absorbent, and most recipes using it have a very large number of eggs and a very small overall quantity of flour.
-Those who need to avoid eggs likely cannot utilize coconut flour (although please correct me if I’m wrong!).
-Update: See the comments for a way to use cream cheese instead of eggs – haven’t tried it, but what a great deal for people sensitive to eggs!
-Avocado and banana were also mentioned.
+Those who need to avoid eggs can rarely utilize coconut flour.
+See below for a few techniques to replace the eggs in coconut flour recipes.

 Starlene has many more tutorials and tips about how to measure the flour, other compensations to make when revamping recipes, and even some great ideas for saving failed experiments so you don’t have to waste expensive ingredients.
 In my friend’s case, her coconut-flour-laden pancake batter was so thick you could hardly get the spoon to move through it.